choria-legacy/mcollective-plugins/agent/packages/README.md

 I run CentOS 5 and Scientific Linux 6.1, so thats what it is tested with.
 I include ~20 rspec tests for both agent and application.

+# Test environmment

+The tests currently use yum directly, so they will only work on RedHat bases distros.
+It is also assumed, that the test run as root.

+Also, a number of packages must be available in specific versions.
+I created "dummy" or "fake" rpms and setup a test yum repository.

+TODO: Include rpm-generation scripts

+# Copyright

+Licensed under BSD License. <jens@numberfour.eu>